jordanisaacs/homeage/README.md

 ## Management Scheme

-Pre-Build: Files are encrypted by external age key in repository (unencrypted with associated public key on roadmap)
+**Pre-Build**: Files are encrypted by external age key in repository (unencrypted with associated public key on roadmap)

-Post-Build: Files are encrypted by external age key while in nix store
+**Post-Build**: Files are encrypted by external age key while in nix store

-Runtime: Files are stored unencrypted in `/run/user/$UID/secrets` and can be symlinked to other locations
+**Runtime**: Files are stored unencrypted in `/run/user/$UID/secrets` and can be symlinked to other locations

+**Safety Checks**:

+- On activation, ensures there are no conflicts with other declared paths (including `home.file` paths)

 Notes (in progress [fixes](https://github.com/jordanisaacs/homeage/issues/8#issue-1047731755)):